 Students will train in eight areas of automotive service: engine repair, engine performance, electrical and electronic systems, manual drive train and axles, automatic transmission/transaxles, suspension and steering systems, brakes and heating and air conditioning.
 Maintenance and repair experience will duplicate those skills needed upon employment.
 Upon completion of 80 credit hours, a graduate will be awarded an Associate in Applied Science with a major in Automotive Technology.
 Automotive Technology is accredited by the National Automotive Technicians Education Foundation.

-NOTE: New students must obtain all tools on the list of required tools.
-See the automotive department head or an instructor to obtain the tool list.
-Educational discounts are available from participating vendors.
+NOTE: New students must obtain all tools on the list of required tools, attend the Automotive Technology program safety orientation and pass the safety test before the start of class.
+See an automotive instructor to obtain the tool list.
+Educational discounts are available from participating tool vendors.

 Program Location: Greenwood

 |AUT 133||Electrical Fundamentals||3.0|